-I. INTRODUCTION
+I. Introduction

-The huge expansion of the Internet coupled to the emergence of new (in particular, multimedia) applications pose challenging problems in terms of performance and control of the network.
+THE huge expansion of the Internet coupled with the emer-L gence of new (in particular, multimedia) applications pose challenging problems in terms of performance and control of the network.
 These include the design of efficient congestion control and recovery mechanisms, and the ability of the network to offer good Quality of Service (QoS) to the users.
 In the current Internet, there is a single class best effort service which does not promise anything to the users in terms of performance guarantees.
-The forthcoming deployment in the Internet of differentiated services (known as diffser v^{1}) will be a first (long awaited) step towards the support of various types of applications and business requirements.
-It is however doubtful that Diffserv - which will mark each packet to receive a particular forwarding treatment, or per-hop behavior, at each network node - or the RED mechanism for congestion avoidance in gateways [5] alone will solve all QoS issues raised by real-time applications.
+The forthcoming deployment in the Internet of differentiated services (known as DiffServ 1) will be a first (long awaited) step towards the support of various types of applications and business requirements.
+It is however doubtful that DiffServ which will mark each packet to receive a particular forwarding treatment, or per-hop behavior, at each network node - or the RED mechanism for congestion avoidance in gateways [1] alone will solve all QoS issues raised by real-time applications.
 Diffserv and RED are two instances of a general approach that aims at adding more intelligence in the network.
-A more ambitious component of this approach is captured in the concept of active networking [16] that aims at exploiting mobile code and programmable infrastructure to provide rapid and specialized service introduction.
+A more ambitious component of this approach is captured in the concept of active networking [2] that aims at exploiting mobile code and programmable infrastructure to provide rapid and specialized service introduction.